microsoft/fast/packages/web-components/fast-foundation/docs/api-report.md

     vertical = "vertical"
 }

-// Warning: (ae-incompatible-release-tags) The symbol "tabsTemplate" is marked as @public, but its signature references "ElementDefinitionContext" which is marked as @alpha
-// Warning: (ae-incompatible-release-tags) The symbol "tabsTemplate" is marked as @public, but its signature references "FoundationElementDefinition" which is marked as @alpha
-//
 // @public
 export const tabsTemplate: (context: ElementDefinitionContext, definition: FoundationElementDefinition) => ViewTemplate<Tabs>;

-// Warning: (ae-incompatible-release-tags) The symbol "tabTemplate" is marked as @public, but its signature references "ElementDefinitionContext" which is marked as @alpha
-// Warning: (ae-incompatible-release-tags) The symbol "tabTemplate" is marked as @public, but its signature references "FoundationElementDefinition" which is marked as @alpha
-//
 // @public
 export const tabTemplate: (context: ElementDefinitionContext, definition: FoundationElementDefinition) => ViewTemplate<Tab>;